Types of Financial Aid

 Grants

-Federal Supplemental Educational Opportunity Grant (FSEOG)--This Federal grant is for undergraduates with exceptional financial need.
-At OCCC, this grant is awarded to students with a 0 EFC until funds are exhausted.
+• Federal Supplemental Educational Opportunity Grant (FSEOG): This grant is for undergraduates with significant financial need.
+At OCCC, it's available to students with an SAI of -1500 or lower until the funds run out.

-Oregon Promise Grant—Oregon Promise Grants is a State of Oregon grant available to recent high school graduates and GED completers.
-There are rolling application deadlines throughout the year.
-For more information about eligibility and application requirements, visit the Office of Student Access and Completion website at oregonstudentaid.gov.
+• Oregon Promise Grant: This state grant is for recent high school graduates and GED completers in Oregon.
+Applications are accepted throughout the year.
+For details on eligibility and how to apply, visit the Office of Student Access and Completion website at oregonstudentaid.gov.

 Other Federal Financial Aid